Skip to content

 Don Maier

-Don Maier is an associate professor of practice in supply chain management.
+Don Maier is an associate professor of practice at the University of Tennessee, Knoxville’s Haslam College of Business.
 His professional career included roles in the logistics and supply chain management teams at FedEx, Office Depot, Penske Logistics, Monsanto and Merisant (a division of Monsanto).
-He was instrumental in the strategic design and leadership of the international logistics operation for North and Central America and managed the design and development of the total productive manufacturing quality culture at Merisant, focusing on the principles of 5S and Lean.
+He was instrumental in the strategic design and leadership of the international logistics operation for North and Central America, and he managed the design and development of the total productive manufacturing quality culture at Merisant, focusing on 5S and lean principles.
+During this time, Maier earned a doctorate in organization development and a master’s in organizational behavior from Benedictine University in Lisle, Illinois, and taught various management-related courses.

 Education: